 Kids can check out rabbits, pigs, sheep, and more furry friends in action at this year-round farm that offers tours and hands-on programs.
 Kids will remember the pony rides that accompany barn chores.

-Take a deep dive at Seattle’s celebrated marine habitats featuring the likes of harbor seals, eels, and giant octopi, oh my.
+Take a deep dive into Seattle’s celebrated marine habitats featuring the likes of harbor seals, eels, and giant octopi.
 Kids will remember feeding the sea otters, who always seem chill.

 The fur really flies at this cafe for feline lovers, where you can hang out with kitties up for adoption — and maybe bring one home.
 Kids will remember the playful kitties climbing through elaborate towers.